SharePoint/sp-dev-docs/docs/sp-add-ins/convert-an-autohosted-sharepoint-add-in-to-a-provider-hosted-add-in.md

 Refresh the Visual Studio  **SQL Server Object Explorer** tool window to see the CustomerDb listed under the **Databases** node.

+> [!NOTE]
- **Note**   Depending on how the database was created for the autohosted add-in, some extra work might be necessary to deploy it to Azure.
+> Depending on how the database was created for the autohosted add-in, some extra work might be necessary to deploy it to Azure.
 Refer to the following articles in MSDN for additional guidance: [Converting between Data-tier Application Projects and Database Projects](http://msdn.microsoft.com/library/40b51f5a-d52c-44ac-8f84-037a0917af33.aspx) [Creating &amp; Managing Data-Tier Application](http://msdn.microsoft.com/library/18907b6c-7678-4182-9304-fe56fdb9f0bd.aspx)